komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 **Distance / angle** calculation type:
 * **In points**: fixed distance in points / fixed angle in points per bar is used ([what is a "point"?](/docs/FAQ/what-is-a-point))
 * **Volatility * Coefficient**: distance is calculated as "current volatility * Coefficient" / angle is calculated as "current volatility * Coefficient" per bar
-[Example](https://communitypowerea.userecho.com/en/communities/7/topics/325-how-to-use-bollingerbands-bb-as-an-entry-filter) - How to use BollingerBands (BB) as an entry filter

 <br />